popqq/Smart_Plant/docs/source/programming.rst

 In the folder structure above:

-``Audiowide.ttf``
-    This is the fonts style of the displayed digits, you can download any of your choice, as long as they are TTF files (I don’t know if ESPHome will integrate OTF soon), and paste it there.

-    In this case, i used from the `Audiowide <https://fonts.google.com/specimen/Audiowide>`_ font.

 ``materialdesignicons-webfont_5.9.55.ttf``
     As with the previous file, this is a file containing a set of the icons fonts (the battery voltage level).